Image

 For more on the district math meet, keep an eye out for an article and photos soon to be published in Westwood Minute!

-Moderate snow, with a high of 39 and low of 4 degrees.
-Clear for the morning, patchy rain nearby in the afternoon, overcast during the evening, clear overnight.
+Patchy rain nearby, with a high of 48 and low of 30 degrees.
+Don't forget your umbrella!
+Overcast during the morning, cloudy for the afternoon, overcast during the evening, light drizzle overnight.